-When the guaranteed period ends, we automatically release your preemptible instance because of changes in the market price or short resource stock.
+When the guaranteed period ends, the instance is automatically released according to market price changes or if there is insufficient stock.
 Additionally, you can independently release the instance.

-When a preemptible instance is released because of market price or changes in the demand and supply of resources, the instance's status changes to Pending Release.
+When a preemptible instance is released because of market price changes or insufficient stock, the instance enters the Pending Release status.
 Then, the instance is released in about five minutes.
 You can use instance metadata or the OperationLocks information returned by calling the DescribeInstances interface to check if an instance is in the Pending Release status.

-Although you can check if a preemptible instance is in the Pending Release status by using the API and save a small amount of data while the instance is in this status, we recommend that you design your applications so work can be properly resumed if the preemptible instance is immediately released.
-When you release the instance manually, you can test whether or not your application functions normally if a preemptible instance is immediately recovered.

-Generally, we release preemptible instances in the order of bidding price, from low to high.
+Although you can check if a preemptible instance is in the Pending Release status by using the API and save a small amount of data while the instance is in this status, we recommend that you design your applications in such a way that your services can continue even if the preemptible instance is immediately released.
+You can release a preemptible instance manually so as to test whether your applications run normally if an instance is automatically released.
+Generally, preemptible instances are released in the order of bidding price, from low to high.
 If multiple preemptible instances have the same bidding price, they are randomly released.